How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Empirical Evidence

-Figure \ref{ineq_birth_order} allows similar analysis in terms of children's birth order after controlling for number of children, and within household average years of education of children.
-The figure provides insight into the average years of education of first and second children from two children households.
 In panel (a) of Figure \ref{ineq_birth_order}, the plot is for households that can afford to educate all their children up to primary education, and for households that can afford to educate all their children up to junior HS education is in panel (b).
 The figure demonstrates that the average years of education for the firstborn children is below the household average for both type of households, whereas the average years of education of the second-born children is above the household average.
-This monotonic increase in education by birth order applies to any family size (See Appendix).
-The findings of Figure \ref{ineq_birth_order} suggest that there is disadvantage in birth order regarding the allocation of education quotas.
+This monotonic increase in educational attainment by birth order applies to any family size (See Appendix B).
+The findings of Figure \ref{ineq_birth_order} suggest that there is disadvantage in birth order regarding the allocation of educational resources.

-In summary, a child's gender, the gender and their siblings and their birth order are key determinants of the years of education they will receive.
-Despite taking into account observable household and children characteristics, a significant amount of variation in inequality across households remains unexplained, as evidenced by the $R^2$ value obtained from the regression of within household standard deviation of children's education on those observable household and children characteristics (See the last two columns of Table \ref{table:table1}).
-In addition, despite the presence of gender disadvantage against daughters, it appears that in some households, daughters receive higher education than their brothers (see Figure \ref{hist_diff_educ}).
-I hypothesize that the unexplained difference in inequality can be attributed to the variance in children's innate abilities, which differs across households.
+In summary, a child's gender, the gender of their siblings, and their birth order are key determinants of the years of education they receive.
+Despite taking into account observed household and children characteristics, a significant amount of variation in inequality across households remains unexplained, as evidenced by the $R^2$ value obtained from the regression of within-household standard deviation of children's education on those observed household and children characteristics (See columns (5)-(7) of Table \ref{table:table1}).
+In addition, despite the presence of gender disadvantage against daughters in average educational attainment, it appears that in some households, daughters receive higher education than their brothers (see Figure \ref{hist_diff_educ}).
+This suggest an heterogeneity in gender discrimination across households.
+A modeling assumption which I adopt in this paper stipulates that the unexplained difference in inequality can be attributed to the variance in children's innate abilities, which differs across households.
 In other words, the fact that some daughters receive higher education compared to their brothers despite gender disadvantages can be attributed to high ability draws by these girls.
 This is a significant aspect of the household's education distribution model, which I present in the next section.